About me

 Today, I help people meet and work with the world of plant spirit medicine with safety, integrity, respect, and a lot of support.

-I weave what I learn in the jungle with evidence-based therapeutic approaches like parts work and somatic practices.
 This combination of tools — and the insights from my own lived experience — helps my clients not just journey, but truly transform.

 Curious about working together?